 So far we have explored classifiers with decision boundaries that are linear, or, in the case of the multiclass logistic regression, a combination of linear segments.
 In this chapter, we will expand what we have learned so far to classifiers that are capable of learning non-linear decision boundaries.
-The classifiers that we will discuss here are called feed forward neural networks, and are a generalization of both logistic regression and the perceptron.
+The classifiers that we will discuss here are called feed forward neural networks, and are a generalization of both logistic regression and the perceptron to systems of multiple "neurons."
 Without going into the theory behind it, it has been shown that, under certain conditions, these classifiers can approximate any function (Hornik, 1991; Leshno et al., 1993).
 That is, they can learn decision boundaries of any arbitrary shape.
-Figure 5.1 shows a very simple example of a hypothetical situation where a non-linear decision boundary is needed for a binary classifier.
+Intuitively, these complex decision boundaries are made possible through a non-linear aggregation of several individual decision boundaries (one per neuron).
+Figure 5.1 shows a very simple example of a hypothetical situation where a non-linear decision boundary is needed for a binary classifier.1